top of page

 It can be worth exploring professional help when:

-• Delays start causing financial strain
+• Delays start causing financial strain.

-• Property is involved and timelines matter
+• Property is involved and timelines matter.

-• Executors feel overwhelmed or at risk of mistakes
+• Executors feel overwhelmed or at risk of mistakes.

-• Communication between parties breaks down
+• Communication between parties breaks down.

-That doesn’t mean you’ve failed — it usually means the estate has crossed from simple into complex.
+That doesn’t mean you’ve failed.
+It usually means the estate has crossed from simple into complex.

 Frequently Asked Questions